Skip to content

 Requests

-Requests made to an application are represented as a websocketsrequest_t structure that provides information about the parameters of the WebSocket request - method, type, resource, data, and so on.
+Requests made to an application are represented as a websocketsrequest_t structure that provides information about the WebSocket request parameters - method, type, resource, data, and so on.

 Request format: [method] [path] [payload].